Research Groups

 Applied Analysis

 Applied analysis is concerned with the interface between fundamental mathematical structures which rely on continuity and their use in the physical and social sciences.
 This research group has diverse interests that include asymptotic analysis, control theory, mechanics (fluid and orbital), and game theory.
-There are significant overlaps with the research group in Scientific Computing.
+There are significant overlaps with the research group in Scientific Computing, and the mathematical foundations of machine learning have recently emerged as a new focal area of research.

 View slides from the Computational Issues in Nonlinear Control conference.